 Testing the properties of taewa

-Researchers at the Riddet Institute in Palmerston North are studying the physical and chemical properties of taewa.
+Dr Jaspreet Singh and other researchers at the Riddet Institute in Palmerston North are studying the physical and chemical properties of taewa.
 Their research shows that taewa have significant nutritional value compared to the modern potato.

 Unique New Zealand food products